The Bankrate promise

 - Tax returns: If you’ve been running your business for a while, lenders will ask for these to check long-term performance.
 A history of steady or rising revenue and profit is good.

-- Business plan and projections: Needing these documents is less common, but some lenders will ask, especially if you want a large or long-term loan or if your company is quite new.
-Having a strong plan and reasonable projections can help give the lender confidence that your company will become or remain profitable.
+- Business plan and projections: Needing these documents is less common, but some lenders will ask, especially if you want a large or long-term loan or your company is quite new.
+Having a strong business plan and reasonable projections can help give the lender confidence that your company will become or remain profitable.

 The bottom line